abebelagua/inventory-management-js/README.md

-# inventory-management-nestjs
+# inventory-management-js
-Development of an inventory management application using javascript and nestjs framework
+Development of an inventory management application using nx, react and nestjs